Zulu-Inuoe/jzon/README.md

 * No worrying about what package symbols are interned in (no symbols).
 * No worrying about dynamic variables affecting a parse as in cl-json, jonathan, jsown.
 Everything affecting `parse` is given at the call-site.

-`parse` also accepts either a string, or a stream for simpler usage over libraries requiring one or the other, or having separate parse functions.
+`parse` also accepts either a string, octet vector, stream, or pathname for simpler usage over libraries requiring one or the other, or having separate parse functions.

 ## Object key pooling